wp-plugins/multilingual-press/readme.txt

 [Localization](http://wordpress.org/extend/plugins/codestyling-localization/).

 == Changelog ==

+= 0.8.1 =
+* Adding Plugin Settingspage, Code Cleanup
+* Added check that prevents the use of this plugin in a not-setted blog
+* Codexified several stuff
+* Fixed Missing Table from external Module
+* Added filter for the list, fixed Style
+* Fixed several notices
+* Fixed language key output

+= 0.8.0 =
+* Codexified
+* Renamed the files
+* changed textdomain
+* fixed fi_FI language pack
+* fixed several widget bugs ( #10, #13, #18, #22 )
+* Documentation
+* Only load the Widget CSS when widget is used
+* added a check box to the editing view asking whether you want to create the drafts to other languages
+* Translation is availeable for drafts
+* Fixed up JS
+* Blog Checkup for invalid data

 = 0.7.5a =
 * Display an admin notice if the plugin was not activated on multisite
 * Set the parent page if this page was also handled by the plugin [Issue 2](https://github.com/inpsyde/multilingual-press/issues/2)